thomas-bio/angular-lazy-load/README.md

 # Aims

-The aim of this repo was to discover whether or not server calls are made when a lazily loaded module is loaded. *YES* a call is made to `[server]/lazy.module.chunk.js`
+1. The aim of this repo was to discover whether or not server calls are made when a lazily loaded module is loaded.
+  * YES, a call is made to `[server]/lazy.module.chunk.js`
+2. To discover if default exports for the module classes work and if they mean the component name can be omitted
+  * YES, but only if the module's class has a default export and the route does NOT contain the module class name.
+If only one of these conditions are met it will not work.